HildoBijl/stepwise/packages/input-exercises/README.md

 ## Multiple-choice mappings

-`generateMultipleChoiceMapping` selects and optionally shuffles indexes from a larger choice collection:
+When generating the parameters of input exercises, the multiple choice mapper is useful to have. `generateMultipleChoiceMapping` selects and optionally shuffles indexes from a larger choice collection:

 ```ts
 const mapping = generateMultipleChoiceMapping({